hellodow/ams595-desktop/README.md

 ```
 curl -L -s https://github.com/compdatasci/ams595-desktop/raw/master/docker-desktop | python - -p
 ```
-This will run the Docker image and then launch your default webbrowser and show the desktop environment.
+This will run the Docker image and then launch your default web browser and show the desktop environment.
 The `-p` option above is optional, and it instructs the Python script to pull the latest image each time.

-You can also use the Docker image as a Jupyter-Notebook server for your native web browser.
+You can also use the Docker image as a Jupyter-Notebook server for the default web browser on your computer.
 Replace the above command with
 ```
 curl -L -s https://github.com/compdatasci/ams595-desktop/raw/master/docker-jupyter | python - -p
 ```